Have Fun with Astronomy!

 The Hanwell Observatory (the Hanwell Astronomy Club) is an organization dedicated to sharing the wonders of starry skies with the public.
 Members are local residents who belong to the William Brydone Jack Astronomy Club, (WBJAC) a unit of the Royal Astronomical Society of Canada's New Brunswick Centre.
 The WBJAC meets in Fredericton on the second Tuesday of every month excluding summer, and on other dates for observing sessions or special events.
 The New Brunswick Centre meetings are held here twice a year.
 ANYONE with an interest in astronomy is invited to attend any gathering.

 Hanwell observing sessions are generally on clear Saturday nights, or anytime there is something exceptional to see.
 We observe and take photos of the planets, variable and double stars, comets, and deep sky objects.
-All of our events are open to the public and we encourage anyone with an interest in the sky to attend!
-Our pamphlet can be viewed here.
+All of our events are open to the public and we encourage anyone with an interest in the night sky to attend!

 Our observing location is at the Hanwell Recreation Park or alternatively in Eaglewood subdivision.
 Our activities are possible because there are no street lights.
 We value the dark sky in this area (naked eye star visibility magnitude 6.5) and are doing what we can to encourage responsible lighting to avoid spilling unnecessary light pollution into the night sky.
 The views of the milky way, star clusters, and nebulas are truly fabulous here.